 Universal Colour Range

 Need a colour quickly?
-We also have a universal range of 122 coloured masterbatches which offers a speedy solution.
-This range provides the ultimate in versatility and functionality, at competitive prices.
-All 122 colours are formulated for a 1% let down rate, for use in a wide variety of materials, which means you can enhance virtually any product with a splash of colour.
-Whether you’re a designer, moulder or recycler – Broadway’s Universal Colour Range gives you a quick and flexible option for colouring your plastic products.
+We also have a universal range of 122 coloured masterbatches, offering a speedy, off-the-shelf solution.
+All 122 colours are formulated for a 1% let down rate and are compatible with a range of polymers, meaning you can enhance virtually any product with a splash of colour.
+Whether you’re a designer, moulder or recycler – Broadway’s Universal Colour Range gives you a quick and flexible option for colouring your plastic components.

-As these are stocked products, next day deliveries are often achievable (for UK orders placed before midday).
-With a minimum order quantity as low as 1kg, we cater for a variety of needs and free samples are available on request for line trials.
+As these are stocked products, next-day deliveries are often achievable (for UK orders placed before midday).
+With a minimum order quantity as low as 1kg, we cater for a variety of needs and samples are available on request.
 All colours in our universal range are free from heavy metals and conform to EN71 and AP(89)1 regulations.

 Compatibility with your polymer of choice